gchq/stroom-docs/quick-start-guide/index/index.md

 The document count doesn't update immediately so don't worry if the count is 0.
 The count is updated on shard flush and happens in the background.

-Now that we have finished indexing we can display data on [dashboards](../dashboards/dashboards.md).
+Now that we have finished indexing we can display data on a [dashboard](../dashboard/dashboard.md).